 Where a group of people interview the candidate, it is called panel interview.
-Usually panel comprises chair person, subject expert, psychological experts, representatives minorities/underprivileged nominees of higher bodies and so on.
-All panel members ask different types of questions on general areas specialization of the candidate.
+Usually panel comprises chair person, subject expert, psychological experts, representatives of minorities/underprivileged groups, nominees of higher bodies and so on.
+All panel members ask different types of questions general areas of on specialization of the candidate.
 Each an every member awards marks for the candidate separately.
 At the end, the marks awarded by all the members aggregated and the candidates are ranked accordingly.
 This method eliminates bias in selection process.
 It ensures more reliability in the selection of the candidate.